-Once you accept your offer for a campus with on-campus housing, a housing contract will be generated for you.
+Once you accept your offer for a campus with on-campus housing, a housing and food service contract will be generated for you.
 Just login on the eLiving website, accept your contract, and indicate your housing preferences, like location, roommates, and meal plan.
 Please Note: If you have a summer offer at University Park, you will have two housing contracts – one for the summer session and one for the fall and spring.

 After you accept your offer of admission, you will receive information about the online assessment and the Educational Planning Survey (EPS).
 This information starts going out March 1, and will be sent on a continual basis to students that accept their offer of admission.
 International students will receive this information via email over the summer.
 You will take an online assessment test in mathematics, and then complete the EPS, as well.
 The sooner you finish these tasks, the sooner you can schedule the remaining component of New Student Orientation (NSO) – the campus visit!